SAP-archive/sap-devtoberfest-2020/README.md

 ## Open Source and SAP

-For more infromation on the role of Open Source in the SAP world: [https://developers.sap.com/open-source.html](https://developers.sap.com/open-source.html).
+For more information on the role of Open Source in the SAP world: [https://developers.sap.com/open-source.html](https://developers.sap.com/open-source.html).

 If you are an SAP employee and interested in participating in this event; we also welcome your contributions.
 However please review this [SAP internal only wiki link on the process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Contributing).